bohendo/blog-content/philosophy/what-is-true.md

 There are some fun movies like The Matrix or Inception which play games with the fabric of reality, but subjective truths remain deeply true even if the fabric of reality were to shift from under our feet.

 If I feel hungry, it doesn't matter whether I'm plugged into the Matrix or not, I still feel hungry.
-Whether I'm lost in a dream or a brain in a vat, I can be utterly and unshakably certain in the truth that I really do in fact feel hungry.
+Whether I'm lost in a dream or a brain in a vat, I can be utterly and unshakably certain in the truth that I really do in fact feel hunger.

-Of the above examples, "I am" stands out as being indisputably subjectively true for everyone capable of comprehending the statement.
+"I am" stands out as being subjectively true for everyone capable of comprehending the statement, almost by definition.

 Within my consciousness, there exists concepts of "sky" and "blue" and these concepts fit together in a way that feels true to me.
 If you do not believe that the sky is blue, then that statement would be subjectively false for you.